mbartn/tbd-workshop-1/tasks-phase1.md

 10. Find and correct the error in spark-job.py

+In file spark-job.py was error, which was to specify an incorrect path to the bucket.

+From "DATA_BUCKET	=	"gs://tbd-2025z-9900-data/data/shakespeare/" corrected to "gs://tbd-2025z-342188-data/data/shakespeare/".
+When running a Spark task on a Dataproc cluster, an error occurred indicating that the file was inaccessible.
+The error was detected based on logs in the Google Cloud console.

     ***describe the cause and how to find the error***

 11. Add support for preemptible/spot instances in a Dataproc cluster